 The bank will also not give any information to someone who does not own the account unless you are the court-appointed representative of the estate.

-Another way to find a will for your beloved is through a search of a national will registry.
-Most attorneys, will writers, and other professionals use The U.S. Will Registry to register their clients’ wills.
+Another way to find out if someone has a will is to perform a search in The U.S. Will Registry.
+Attorneys, will writers, and other professionals use The U.S. Will Registry to register their clients’ wills.
 Individuals can also register their own will on the registry for safekeeping.
-Registration (free to the public) documents the location of the original and duplicate copy of a will.
+Registration (free to attorneys and public, documents the location of the original and duplicate copy of a will.

 The registry does not retain any copies of the will, but rather, has a record of the location, where the will is kept, and the name of the attorney who drafted the will.
-It is possible that the testator wrote the will online, therefore an attorney would not be listed in the registration.
+Even if the will owner wrote the will without an attorney, the registration allows the private sector to register as well.
+A registration documents whether the will is with an attorney, in the home, in an institution (Bank), family or friend or a copy is stored digitally in the iCloud.

 The attorney or the person who drafted the will may have filed the will in question with the Probate Court.
-If it was filed, you should be able to find it in the county where the deceased lived.
-You simply visit the state’s probate court website and fill in a few details.
+If the will was filed, you should be able to find it in the county where the deceased lived.
+Simply visit the state’s probate court website and fill in a few details.
 The details will include the full names of the deceased, date of death, and the state in which they died.
-After a person dies, the will is declared a public record.
+After a person dies, the will becomes a public record.
 At that point, you will be able to review it, print copies, and then submit it to probate.
 However, you must first understand the rules and regulations governing access to the document.

 Bottom line